The food for regulating blood pressure and cholesterol

 2 capsules per day with a glass of water at mealtimes.

-Not recommended for people undergoing anticoagulant treatment.
-Consult your doctor or pharmacist in case of simultaneous use of anticoagulants.
+Consult your doctor in case of simultaneous use of anticoagulants.
 Not recommended for pregnant or lactating women.
 Do not exceed the recommended daily dose.

 Does not replace a varied and balanced diet and a healthy lifestyle.
 If you are undergoing medical treatment, seek your therapist's advice.
 For adult use only.
 Keep out of reach of young children.